-- 1. Discuss provisions relating to devolution and levelling up missions within the Levelling Up and Regeneration Bill. - 2.
+- Discuss provisions relating to devolution and levelling up missions within the Levelling Up and Regeneration Bill. - 2.
 Provide a steer on how they would like officers to respond to these topics, identifying any specific areas that they would like to see amended or which need further clarification from Ministers.

-1. Officers will continue to work with DCN, CCN and other relevant groups to ensure a strong consensual voice for local government sector as the Bill proceeds through Parliament.
+Officers will continue to work with DCN, CCN and other groups such as Core Cities and Key Cities, to ensure a strong consensual voice for local government sector as the Bill proceeds through Parliament.

 Contact officers: Ellie Law / Esther Barrott

 Position: Policy Advisor

 Phone no: 07584 273764 / 07464 652906

 Email: Eleanor.Law@local.gov.uk / Esther.Barrott@local.gov.uk